simonpcouch/gwc-bmore-2022/source/grab_data.md

 > My cousin is getting married in Kansas City in May and I need to book
 > flights from Baltimore to Kansas City.
 I want to decide which airline
 > to pick, which weekday to depart, and what time of day to leave so
-> that the chances of my flight being cancelled or delayed are the
+> that so that the I have the least chance of my plane being delayed.
-> smallest.
-Which airline should I pick, which day of the week should I
+> Which airline should I pick, which day of the week should I depart on,
-> depart on, and around when during the day should I depart?
+> and around when during the day should I depart?

 I’d like to grab data on flights from Baltimore to Kansas City to help me decide which one to book.
 Since this flight is in May, to try to get